Home

 Effective flea control requires getting rid of the fleas in all of their life stages.
 This includes all the adult fleas and flea eggs on your cat, in your cat's sleeping areas, and other locations in your home.

 Flea shampoos containing this citrus extract that are registered with the United States Environmental Protection Agency are supposed to be mild enough to use on young animals.
-However, some cats and kittens are extra sensitive and may suffer if flea control products with this substance are used in an excessive amount.

 Toxic Side Effects